A brief overview of the main ways your website could be found online.

 Content marketing and optimising your website (or SEO) can help you to be found in the relevant organic search results.
 Generating website traffic organically should be a cornerstone of any marketing plan, assuming your website is up to the job of nurturing and encouraging action.

-Other ways that your website could be found that aren’t considered paid include via links from social media content or from third-party referral.
+Other ways that your website could be found that aren’t considered paid include via links from social media content or from a third-party referral.

 2. Paying to be found – search vs display

 If you are paying to be found there are two places where this online advertising can happen: